Get

 4. Incorrect Grooming Products

-Using products that are unsuitable for dogs can cause itchy, red and dry skin, as the pH of human and baby products is too acidic for dogs.
-Certain sprays and potions may also cause sensitivities or allergic reactions.
-Have you changed products recently or are you using the wrong one for your dog’s skin type?
+Using products that are unsuitable for dogs can cause itchy, red, and dry skin, as the pH of human and baby products is too acidic for dogs.
+Some sprays and lotions may also cause sensitivities or allergic reactions.
+Have you changed products recently, or are you using the wrong one for your dog’s skin type or sensitivities?
+It’s important to check with your vet because using the wrong products can cause more problems.
+For example, if the cause of your dog’s itchy skin is yeast-related, a product containing oatmeal (which is known to soothe skin) can actually flare the itching!

 5. Infections